 Dismissal: The procedure of dismissing a student from college for poor academic achievement, for incurring excessive withdrawals, or for disciplinary reasons.
 Dismissal can be temporary, providing the student agrees to and meets certain conditions.
-See this Catalog for more information.
+Meet with a counselor to petition your academic dismissal.
+Meet with the Dean of Students to discuss disciplinary dismissal.